msg-byu/getting-started/instructions/python_packages.md

 name.
 This folder will contain all your python code for this project.
 By convention, python package names are usually lower case without spaces.
-You don't have to follow these conventions, but it is a good idea to keep them in mind in case you do submit a your package to pypi.
+You don't have to follow these conventions, but it is a good idea to keep them in mind in case you do submit a package to pypi.
 In the [sample repository](https://github.com/msg-byu/getting-started) the package name is `my_pkg` so the command would be: